Identifying The Benefits: What Is A Magnesium Supplement Good for?

 Most mental health conditions involve many neurotransmitters being out of balance, and magnesium helps produce and convert many neurotransmitters.
 For example, low serotonin may contribute to low mood, although studies have disproven that low serotonin alone is the cause.
 Magnesium participates as a coenzyme in the conversion of the amino acid, tryptophan, to serotonin..
 So, a magnesium deficiency may lead to low serotonin levels

 A systematic review of the effects of magnesium on mental health and stress showed that 450 mg of elemental magnesium improved mood in elderly individuals.

 Also, by balancing glutamate signaling in the brain, magnesium promotes healthy relaxation responses.

 Supports and Promotes Better Cognitive Function

 Magnesium is important for brain health, cognitive function, and neuroplasticity.

 1000 individuals participated in a study aiming to find a correlation between serum magnesium and cognition.
 The study showed there was an association between magnesium and cognitive function.
 Individuals with lower serum magnesium had a longer mean reaction time.
 This means that low magnesium levels impair cognition.

-In addition, learning and memory are influenced by neural plasticity.
-The potential of the nervous system to adapt itself, functionally and structurally, in response to experience and injury is referred to as neural plasticity.
-Thus, loss of synapses leads to impaired learning and memory.
+In addition, neuroplasticity influences learning and memory.
+The potential of the nervous system to adapt itself, functionally and structurally, in response to experience and day-to-day damages is referred to as neural plasticity.
+Thus, loss of neuroplasticity can impair learning and memory.
 Magnesium in the brain is important in modulating and controlling the opening of glutamate receptors, which is crucial for synaptic plasticity.